 I am now working towards accreditation with BACP and have over 500 hours of counselling.

-Issues with clients are varied but generally these have included marriage breakdown, childhood trauma and abuse, grief, eating issues, sexual abuse, self esteem, and depression.
+Issues with clients are varied but generally these have included marriage breakdown, childhood trauma and abuse, grief, eating issues, anxiety, sexual abuse, self esteem, and depression.